feathersjs/feathers/api.md

 }));
 ```

-Similar than the REST middleware, the SocketIO handshakes `feathers` property will be extended
+Similar than the REST middleware, the SocketIO socket `feathers` property will be extended
 for service parameters:

 ```js